-Several phytocompounds presenting pharmacological activities may be isolated from essential oils and extracts of R. officinalis L., varying the concentration of these molecules in each specimen of the plant.
-The phytocompounds most reported include caffeic acid, carnosic acid, chlorogenic acid, monomeric acid, oleanolic acid, rosmarinic acid, ursolic acid, alpha-pinene, camphor, carnosol, eucalyptol, rosmadial, rosmanol, rosmaquinones A and B, secohinokio, and derivatives of eugenol and luteolin [Casarotti and Jorge, 2014].
+The phytocompounds most reported include caffeic acid, carnosic acid, chlorogenic acid, monomeric acid, oleanolic acid, rosmarinic acid, ursolic acid, alpha-pinene, camphor, carnosol, eucalyptol, rosmadial, rosmanol, rosmaquinones A and B, secohinokio, and derivatives of eugenol and luteolin [Rani and Maheshwari, 2013, Rani, et al., 2015, Bozin et al., 2007, Casarotti and Jorge, 2014].

 In order to obtain the biologically active compounds from rosemary, it is necessary to obtain the plant's extracts and/or essential oils, and perform a phytochemical characterization.
-The extraction methods are applied to the plant most active portions viz. leaves, roots, stems or flowers (Fig. 2), using selective solvents and standard procedures.
+The extraction methods are applied to the plant most active portions viz. leaves, roots, stems or flowers (Fig. 4), using selective solvents and standard procedures.
 These techniques result in complex mixtures in liquid and semisolid forms or, after removal of the solvent, in the form of dry powder.
-The essential oil (Fig 3) of rosemary obtained by steam distillation from the leaves (up to 2.5%) is colorless to light yellow, water-insoluble and with a characteristic aroma of camphor (31-37).
-The main constituents of the rosemary essential oil are camphor (5.0-21%), 1,8-cineole (15-55%), $\alpha$ -pinene (9.0-26%), borneol (1.5-5.0%), camphene (2.5- 12%), $\beta$ -pinene (2.0-9.0%) and limonene (1.5-5.0%) in proportions that vary according to the vegetative stage and bioclimatic conditions.
+The essential oil (Fig. 5 & 6) of rosemary obtained by steam distillation from the leaves (up to 2.5%) is colorless to light yellow, water-insoluble and with a characteristic aroma of camphor (31-37).
+The main constituents of the rosemary essential oil are camphor (5.0-21%), 1,8-cineole (15-55%), α -pinene (9.0-26%), borneol (1.5-5.0%), camphene (2.5-12%), β -pinene (2.0-9.0%) and limonene (1.5-5.0%) in proportions that vary according to the vegetative stage and bioclimatic conditions.

-Rose Antioxidant properties
+Rose Antioxidant Properties